 A: The water pan is used to help prevent food from drying out during the smoking process.
 You can put water or juice in the pan for extra flavor, but make sure you clean out the pan between uses to prevent bacteria from building up.

 Q: What kind of wood should I use to smoke with?

 A: The type of wood you choose is based on taste preferences, and different types of foods have some classic pairings.
 Mesquite is popular for cooking hams or bacon for instance.
 You should use either wood chips or pellets designed for smokers when using your electric smoker.

 Q: Are there other things a smoker can be used for besides smoking meat?

 A: Absolutely!
 Cheese is a popular food for smoking, but you can also use your electric smoker without any wood chips or pellets and just use it as a way for slow cooking food or dehydrating to make jerky or similar items.
 The smoker is a versatile piece of equipment great for making all sorts of dishes other than smoked meats.

 Some Final Words

-The best electric smoker is subjective title as everybody has different requirements out of their cooker but we hope that the points laid out here will help you choose the right one for you.
+The best electric smokers is subjective as everybody has different requirements out of their cooker but we hope that the points laid out here will help you choose the right one for you.
 Even so, the models we presented are the current market leaders and we vouch for them, as they’ve been tested thoroughly in all sorts of conditions, and have passed every test with flying colors.